-Inter-Greek Council (IGC)
+Inter-Greek Council (IGC) - igc@tcnj.edu

 The Inter-Greek Council seeks to build upon the values of recognized chapters and to enhance students' experiences at TCNJ through fraternity and sorority values-based lifestyles.
 IGC serves as the governing body over all other councils and fraternity/sorority chapters at TCNJ.